A small outline providing several key features about China’s biggest online retail platform Alibaba’s Tmall Global.

 Different store formats

-- Flagship store, only for registered trademarks (either ® or ™).
+- The flagship store, only for registered trademarks (either ® or ™).

 - Specialty store, for merchants with brand authorization document providing them with the right to distribute product in China without geographical restrictions.